jikan-me/jikan-rest/container_usage.md

 - Jikan uses RoadRunner as an application server within the container.
 - Both `wget` and `curl` exists in the container image.
+- The script in `docker-entrypoint.php` sets safe defaults.
+Because of this by default the app won't behave the same way as the publicly available version of the app at [https://api.jikan.moe/v4](https://api.jikan.moe/v4).
+The default settings:
+  - No redis caching
+  - No search index usage (inaccurate search results)
 - Via Roadrunner multiple processes are running in the container, and their logs are aggregated and forwarded to `stdout`.
   - These processes are:
     - the php processes ingesting the http requests